"Our research indicates that in high-trust environments, people show up and do their best work." -- Dennis Reina, PhD., and Michelle Reina, PhD.

 Here are four key behaviors that build trust that you can implement more in your everyday leadership:

 1. Acceptance: We all have a need to be accepted and respected for who we are.
-People who are accepting, are more understanding and emphatic of others mistakes.
-They see mistakes as opportunities to grow and learn versus being critical, and work toward strengths in others.
-When we don’t have a high level of acceptance, we tend to play the “blame” game.
+People who are accepting are more understanding and emphatic of other's mistakes.
+They see mistakes as opportunities to grow and learn versus being critical and working toward strengths in others.
+When we don't have a high level of acceptance, we tend to play the "blame" game.
 When we are critical, we react with frustration whether expressed or not.
-What happens is we diminish trust other people have for us.
+What happens is we diminish the trust other people have for us.
 Acceptance takes effort.

 How consistently accepting are you?
 This doesn't mean tolerating poor performance, but it does mean leaving more space for mistakes for yourself and others.